• Skip to main content

 • Add the ketchup (or chili sauce), brown sugar, Worcestershire sauce, and mustard to the onions in the skillet.
 Stir well until combined.

-¼ Cup Ketchup or Chili Sauce, ¾ Cup Brown Sugar, 2 Tbsp Worcestershire Sauce, 2 Tbsp Yellow Mustard
+¼ Cup Ketchup or Chili Sauce, ¾ Cup Brown Sugar, 2 tablespoon Worcestershire Sauce, 2 tablespoon Yellow Mustard

 sauce ingredients for smoked baked beans in a skillet